chnerypriyono/books-library/README.md

 - show error snackbar when edit operation (request to backend REST API) failed
 - show broken image illustration in both list page and detail page when image url is invalid
 - delete existing book from more action bottomsheet
-- show empty list view when there is no books available after all books have been deleted (I have tested this one but forgot to include in the recording)
+- show empty list view when there is no books available after all books have been deleted (I have tested this one but forgot to include in the below recording)

-Screen recording for testing use cases above
+Testing screen recording link

 # Future Improvements Ideas
 - pagination mechanism when loading list of books, e.g. load only 20 books per page before scroll down and load more